-Learn some startup PR from the Hollywood guys and go smart with your marketing efforts:
+Learn some startup PR from the Hollywood guys and go smart with good tech startup ideas:

 - Start with a teaser a few months before the launch: open a startup blog, show your logo, give some hints of what you’re working on, start acquiring first social media followers and keep them interested.

-- Two weeks before the launch switch into the preview mode: start talking about features and showing screenshots, use cases and videos.
+- Two weeks before the launch of good tech startup ideas switch into the preview mode: start talking about features and showing screenshots, use cases and videos.
 Give away a few early invites to influencers if you can afford it.
 Encourage people to sign up to get a notification about the launch.

 - Launch your product together with a renewed startup company website telling everything users should know about your product.

-We hope that Getting Real startup business advice on how to turn an idea into a product will help you move from idea to a real product bringing profit.
+We hope that Getting Real startup business advice on how to turn good tech startup ideas into a product will help you move from concept to a real product bringing profit.